Mendivenson/tidytuesday/README.md

 The **Statistical Performance Indicator** dataset was quite straightforward to work with, as the data was clean and well-curated.
 However, creating meaningful visualizations proved challenging because it was important to preserve the **time-organized** nature of the data while also addressing its high level of **dispersion**.\
 Last week’s visualizations focused on achieving a clear and balanced understanding of the data without losing its temporal dimension, aiming to represent both variability and trend in a coherent and visually appealing way.

-Yeah, I'm aware that the font and ratio between plot-text is not the most optimal but it was too late to fix it :'c
+Yeah, I know the font family and text-to-plot ratio aren’t exactly ideal, but it was a bit too late to fix it :'c

 ![Statistical Performance Indicators](2025/plots/last%20week.png)